an-m1/arudinoServo/README.md

 experimenting with servo motor with the ESP32 arduino board

-# ESP32 LED and Servo Control Project
+# ESP32 LED and Servo Toggle Control Project

 This project demonstrates how to control an LED and a servo motor via a web interface using the ESP32.
 It includes wiring details, code logic, and steps for replication.